Can ADHD Cause Headaches? Exploring the Connection

-There are other ways to treat headaches and prevent migraine episodes from recurring.
-This list covers migraine prevention tips that you can try to reduce the number of migraines or headaches you experience:
+There are other ways to treat headaches and prevent migraine episodes from happening.

 - Maintain a regular night routine that gives you enough sleep.

-- Have regular exercise to help you release stress.
+- Incorporate regular exercise into your routine to help you release stress.
 Headache frequency decreases when you are physically active, which can also help you sleep better at night.